platformsh/platformsh-docs/src/frameworks/drupal8/memcached.md

     cache: "cacheservice:memcached"
 ```

 The key (left side) is the name that will be exposed to the application in the `PLATFORM_RELATIONSHIPS` [variable](/development/variables.md).
-The right hand side is the name of the service we specified above (`cache`) and the endpoint (`memcached`).
-If you named the service something different above, change `cache` to that.
+The right hand side is the name of the service we specified above (`cacheservice`) and the endpoint (`memcached`).
+If you named the service something different above, change `cacheservice` to that.

 ### Add the Memcached PHP extension